srt32/go-ruby-redis-ring/blog.md

 Barely 28.5% of the keys line up.
 Even with complete control over the hash function, the different preprocessing step prevents byte-for-byte parity.

+#### Could callers pre-normalize keys?

+One idea is to normalize keys *before* they reach go-redis so that the extension point sees the same bytes that Ruby hashes.
+In practice that means teaching every call site to run the inverse of `hashtag.Key` and pass the expanded form to `ring.Process`, hoping that go-redis' second normalization pass becomes a no-op.
+Unfortunately the library calls `hashtag.Key` deep inside the command routing path right before it invokes `ConsistentHash.Get`, so whatever string you pass from userland will be normalized again.
+Unless you want to fork the client or rewrite every Redis command to look up shards manually, there is no spot to sneak the original key through.
+The extension point simply never receives the raw Ruby key, so pre-normalizing at the edge cannot close the gap.

 #### What if you ignore hash tags?

 If your workload never leans on Redis hash tags you can regenerate the dataset